GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ### Sparse matrix allocation and initiation

 Small matrices can be initialized by a constructor with initializer list.
-We assume having the follwong sparse matrix
+We assume having the following sparse matrix

 \f[
 \left(